hchiam/language-user-interface/README.md

 # voiceUserInterface
-a test Voice User Interface (VUI)
+A test VUI that runs in your browser.
 Think JARVIS.

 # inspirations
 https://github.com/hchiam/please